circlefin/malachite/docs/development-proposals/accountability.md

 lockedRound_p` (line 29).
 In other words

-- **[Amnesia]** a correct process never sends a prevote for a value `val` if it has locked a different value `val2` before and hasn't received a proposal and sufficiently many prevotes for `val2` with valid round `vr >= lockedRound_p`.
+- **[Amnesia]** a correct process never sends a prevote for a value `val` if it has locked a different value `val2` before, and hasn't received a proposal and sufficiently many prevotes for `val2` with valid round `vr >= lockedRound_p`.

 Remark on the term "amnesia".
 Amnesia a violation of the locking mechanism